fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 It's optional to use it, but that's where you would put the user's identification, so we are using it here.

-JWT might be used for other things apart from identifying a user and allowing him to perform operations directly on your API.
+JWT might be used for other things apart from identifying a user and allowing them to perform operations directly on your API.

 For example, you could identify a "car" or a "blog post".

 Then you could add permissions about that entity, like "drive" (for the car) or "edit" (for the blog).

-And then, you could give that JWT token to a user (or bot), and he could use it to perform those actions (drive the car, or edit the blog post) without even needing to have an account, just with the JWT token your API generated for that.
+And then, you could give that JWT token to a user (or bot), and they could use it to perform those actions (drive the car, or edit the blog post) without even needing to have an account, just with the JWT token your API generated for that.

 Using these ideas, JWT can be used for way more sophisticated scenarios.